syanh7/OpenFEC/README.md

 <img width="33%" src="/img/navigate-to-candidate.gif">

-From there a visualization pops up of a candidates committee contributions.
+From there, a visualization pops up of a candidates' committee contributions.
 A JS tooltip is implemented to interact with the visualization over hover.

 <img width="33%" src="/img/vis-popup.gif">